Global optimization of harmonic oscillator basis in covariant density functional theory: Global analysis of the convergence errors for moderately sized fermionic bases

 In deformed calculations, one can also use the deformation of basis $\beta_0$ as a variational parameter\footnote{ In triaxial nuclei, the $\gamma_0$-deformation of the basis is an additional parameter which defines the HO basis (see Appendix in Ref.\ \cite{AKR.96}).
 To our knowledge, it is only in this reference that an attempt to use the parameters of the HO basis as variational ones in the calculations of deformed nuclei has been undertaken in the CDFT framework.
-However, it was concluded that this does not improve the situation and that it is better to use large fermionic basis which drastically reduces the need for minimization of $\hbar \omega_0$, $\beta_0$ and $\gamma_0$ as well as the deviation from an exact solution.}.
+However, it was concluded that this does not improve the situation and that it is better to use large fermionic basis which drastically reduces the need for optimization of $\hbar \omega_0$, $\beta_0$ and $\gamma_0$ as well as the deviation from an exact solution.
+The present analysis of the dependence of binding energies on the quadrupole deformation $\beta_0$ of the basis (see discussion of Fig.\ \ref{global-deformation} below) suggest that for large $N_F$ values such dependence is weak.
+It is reasonable to expect weak dependence of binding energies on $\beta_0$ and $\gamma_0$ of the basis in triaxial nuclei.
+Thus, the optimal values of $\hbar \omega_0$ defined from the present study of spherical and axially deformed nuclei should be also applicable to triaxial ones. }.
 For example, simultaneous variation of $\hbar \omega_0$ and $\beta_0$ has been used in the DFT calculations with the Gogny force in Ref.\ \cite{DGLGHPPB.10}.
 For many years it is accepted in the CDFT community that the deformation of the basis close to the expected deformation of the nucleus provides a reasonable accuracy of the description of binding energy in truncated calculations.
 However, it is important to evaluate a potential error due to such an approximation.
 In our global calculations four deformations of basis $\beta_0=-0.2$, 0.0, 0.2 and 0.4 are used to ensure the convergence to the global minimum (see Ref.\ \cite{TOAPT.24} for more details): among obtained solutions the lowest in energy solution is assigned to a global minimum.
 In many cases, the solutions with different values of deformation of the basis converge to the same global minimum.
 This allows to evaluate the impact of the deformation of the basis on binding energies by considering global rms deviations $\delta(\Delta B)_{rms}$ related to the $\Delta B(Z,N)=B_{max}(Z,N) - B_{min}(Z,N)$ quantity.
 This quantity compares the maximum and minimum binding energies in a global minimum of a given nucleus obtained with at least two out of four indicated above deformations of the basis.
 This quantity provides an estimate on how much the binding energy can be modified by the variation of the deformation of the basis in a reasonable interval in a given truncated basis.
 In reality the calculation error due to the selection of the deformation of basis is lower than this estimate since we always select the lowest in energy solution amongst those obtained with four values of the deformation of the basis.

 Fig.\ \ref{global-deformation} compares the $\delta(\Delta B)_{rms}$ values calculated for different combinations of $f$ and $N_F$ for the DD-MEZ functional.
 Similar results are also obtained for the NL5(Z) CEDF and thus they are not shown.
 One can see that the best and comparable results exist for $f=1.2$ and 1.4: the $\delta(\Delta B)_{rms}$ values are below 5 keV for $N_F=18$ and 20.
 Note that global rms deviations $\delta(\Delta B)_{rms}$ increase on moving away from these $f$ values.
 Thus, one can conclude that the optimization of the HO basis substantially reduces the dependence of binding energies on the deformation of the basis.